Toby Aldren ∗ Frances Clynes

 Accommodation and Meal Options

 Our venue is the beautiful Exeter College, situated in the heart of Oxford.
 Exeter is an undergraduate college and the accommodation is therefore simple but comfortable; most of the Summer School events take place here.
 About 10 minutes' walk from the main college is the new Cohen Quad, where all rooms are private with en-suite facilities.
 If you do not wish to stay in college or in the new Cohen Quad, Oxford has many hotels and guest houses to choose from – links to useful websites will be included with the course information sent to you on enrolment.
+Read more about Exeter College and Cohen Quad (and see some videos) on our general Summer School webpage.

 If you opt for a residential course, you will choose from the following when making your booking: